 Fatalities in the sport of football are rare but tragic events.
-A total of seventeen direct and indirect fatalities were recorded for the 2015 football season out of twenty fatalities collected by NCCSIR.
+A total of twelve direct and indirect fatalities were recorded for the 2016 football season out of sixteen fatalities collected by NCCSIR.
 Even though the rate of direct fatal injuries was very low on a 100,000 participant basis, all occurred during competition situations.
 It should be noted that practices outnumber the number of game exposures because there are typically five practice sessions for every one game and all players participate during practices.
-This 2015 report continues the 10-year trend of direct fatal events at an overall rate of 0.17 per 100,000 football participants (FIGURE II).
+This 2016 report continues the 10-year trend of direct fatal events at an overall rate of 0.07 per 100,000 football participants (FIGURE II).
 Roughly 80% of brain football-related fatalities from 1990 to 2010 occurred during competition (Boden et al. 2013) and the current year's results continue this trend.
-There was one fatal traumatic internal organ injuries are rare; from 1990-2010 NCCSIR recorded three fatal traumatic internal organ injuries in high school football (Boden et al. 2013).
+There was one fatal traumatic internal organ injury in high school football.
+Fatal traumatic internal organ injuries are rare (less than one per year captured by NCCSIR); from 1990-2010 NCCSIR recorded three fatal traumatic internal organ injuries in high school football (Boden et al. 2013).

 The data illustrates the importance of injury event collection and the analysis of this data in making changes in the game of football that help reduce the incidence of serious injuries.
 This effort must be continued in order to keep these numbers low and to strive for the minimization of football fatalities.
-Indirect injuries have been in double figures since 1999 with the exception of 2003 and 2007.
+Indirect fatalities have been in double figures since 1999 with the exception of 2003, 2007, and the current year 2016.
 Since the 1990, indirect fatalities have outnumbered direct fatalities on average 2 to 1 (FIGURE II).
-An important observation is that the college football level has recorded only one fatality due to complications of sickle cell trait since 2010 when regulations were adopted requiring the athlete know their sickle cell trait status and the publication of multiple best practice documents.
-Cardiac events were the primary cause of indirect deaths due to exertion in 2015 which is consistent with published research (Harmon et al. 2011).
+Cardiac events were the primary cause of indirect deaths due to exertion in 2016 which is consistent with published research (Harmon et al. 2011).
 There were also two reported deaths due to heat stroke emphasizing the need for continued safety efforts surrounding practicing in hot weather.
+There were two deaths due to exertional sickling (one high school and one collegiate).
+The college football level has recorded two fatalities (2014 and 2016) due to complications of sickle cell trait since 2010 when regulations were adopted requiring the athlete know their sickle cell trait status and the publication of multiple best practice documents.